rehg-lab/eye-contact-cnn/README.md

 - numpy 1.16.2
 - PIL 5.3.0
 - pandas 0.23.4
-- dlib 19.13.0 (optional if you want face detection)
+- dlib 19.13.0 (optional if you want live face detection)

 ## To run